netreplica/graphite/docs/CONTAINERLAB.md

 sudo vi /etc/lighttpd/lighttpd.conf
 ````

-Replace `server.document-root` value with full path to a directory with ContainerLabs topologies and Grahite file (see `echo` output above).
+Replace `server.document-root` value with full path to a directory with ContainerLabs topologies and Graphite file (see `echo` output above).
 WARNING!
 This is very basic setup for experimentation without any security measures.
 DO NOT USE IT AS IS for ContainerLab deployments that contain sensitive device configurations.

 ````
 server.document-root        = "/home/ubuntu/clabs"